GuidodiPasquo/AeroVECTOR/README.md

 ![](/Images/Readme/Screenshot_5.png)

 #### Python SITL
 In case of using the Python SITL module, refer to the example.
 One can create functions, classes, modules, etc., or modify the code at will.
-The objective was to make it as similar as possible to an Arduino, but there are some differences, specially with the global variables having the prefix self.
+The objective was to make it as similar as possible to an Arduino, but there are some differences, especially with the global variables having the prefix self.
 Only the Python SITL module is compatible with GNSS and sample times.

 #### On what boards can I use this software?
 It was only tested on an Arduino Nano clone, so compatibility is not ensured.
 Even on the Arduino, the program did not work properly with program runtimes times smaller than 5 milliseconds.

 #### How to set up the serial communication in Python.
-To use the Software in the Loop function, one has to set the *Port* to the one in which the board is connected, and the *Baudrate* to the one set in the Arduino program.
+To use the Software in the Loop function, one must set the *Port* to the one in which the board is connected, and the *Baudrate* to the one set in the Arduino program.
 One can simulate sensor noise by filling the entries with the Noise Standard Deviation of the specified sensor.

 #### How to set up the simulation in your Arduino.